ppdebreuck/modnet/README.md

 This repository also contains two pretrained models that can be used for predicting the refractive index and vibrational thermodynamics for any crystal structure.

-See the MODNet paper for more details:
+See the MODNet papers and repositories below for more details:

-_Machine learning materials properties for small datasets_, De Breuck *et al.* (2020), [arXiv:2004.14766](https://arxiv.org/abs/2004.14766).
+- _Machine learning materials properties for small datasets_, De Breuck *et al.* (2020), [arXiv:2004.14766](https://arxiv.org/abs/2004.14766).

+- _Robust model benchmarking and bias-imbalance in data-driven materials science: a case study on MODNet_, De Breuck *et al.* (2021), [arXiv:2102.02263](https://arxiv.org/abs/2102.02263).

+- Matbench benchmarking data repository: [ml-evs/modnet-matbench](https://github.com/ml-evs/modnet-matbench).

 <p align='center'>